GreatLearningAIML1/bangalore-aug19-batch-rejimonr/README.md

 # bangalore-aug19-batch-rejimonr
-Assignments submitted for the first residency
+Assignments submitted as part of AIML course